ACRIC: Securing Legacy Communication Networks via Authenticated Cyclic Redundancy Integrity Check: Securing Legacy Systems: Design Challenges and Goals

 \subsection{Operational Goals}

-Operational goals address the previously discussed challenges, making ACRIC practical and ready for real-world adoption.
-To this end, we aim to ensure: \begin{itemize} \item \textit{\underline{Backward compatibility}} (Addresses challenges 1 and 4).
-The solution must integrate with the existing infrastructure, allowing secure and non-secure devices to coexist on the same network.
-Maintaining the protocol's original frame format enables fitting into existing systems without modifications.
-Additionally, the solution must avoid extensive changes or the introduction of additional hardware.
-ACRIC meets this goal by leveraging the \ac{crc} field, present in most legacy communication protocols.
-This approach is cost-effective, requiring only software updates without adding new hardware.
+We present our operational goals to directly address previously identified challenges, thus ensuring an authentication mechanism to be practical and ready for real-world adoption: \begin{itemize} \item \textbf{Provide Backward Compatibility} (Challenges 1 and 3).
+The solution must allow the coexistence of secure and non-secure devices without changing the original frame format or adding new hardware. \ac{acric} meets this goal by leveraging the existing \ac{crc} field present in most legacy protocols.